codedownio/julia2nix/README.md

 ## How does it work?

-Julia's new package manager `Pkg3` learns about available packages from a "registry" repository, primarily the [General](https://github.com/JuliaRegistries/General) registry.
+Julia's package manager learns about available packages from a "registry" repository, primarily the [General](https://github.com/JuliaRegistries/General) registry.
 When you type `Pkg.install("SomePackage")`, it looks up the package's URL and other metadata such as the Git hash in the registry.

 `julia2nix` looks at your `Manifest.toml` to find all the packages that `Pkg3` will need to download and constructs Nix derivations to get the necessary versions of each.
 Then, it constructs a special version of the registry where those package URLs are replaced with Nix store paths.
 With this special registry, plus rewriting any URL paths in `Manifest.toml` itself, we can run `Pkg.instantiate()` and be sure that all clone requests will be read from Nix store paths on disk.